South Newton

 South Newton is a village and civil parish about 4 mi north-west of Salisbury in Wiltshire, England.
-Topologically it lies between chalk downs to the north-east, and downland with Grovely Wood to the southwest.
+Topologically it lies between chalk downs to the north-east, and downland with Grovely Wood to the south-west.
 The village straddles the A36 road and is on the left bank of the River Wylye, which defines much of the western boundary of the parish; the eastern boundary follows the A360 Salisbury-Devizes road.

 The parish includes the village of Stoford (not to be confused with Stoford, Somerset) and the hamlets of Little Wishford and Chilhampton.

 History

 There is scant evidence of significant prehistoric habitation in South Newton.

 There has been a settlement in the village since Saxon times and South Newton is largely a 10th-century estate which stretched from the River Wylye to the ridge of the hills to the north-east.
 The village originated at about the same time as its three neighbours Stoford, Chilhampton and Little Wishford, each village having a strip of land down to the river and up onto the downland of the drainage area.
 In 1086 the Domesday survey recorded 42 households at Newenton or Newentone.

 The ancient parish had a detached part at North Ugford, on the other side of the Wylye and bounded to the south by the Nadder.
 This area (now farmland, and the hamlet of Ugford on the A30) was by 1884 divided between Burcombe and Wilton parishes.
 Various other portions have been ceded to other parishes during the last 150 years.
 About 300 yd south of the church is an ancient watermill on the banks of the River Wylye.

 In 1837 the workhouse for the Wilton poor law union was built in the far south of the parish, next to what is now the A36 in the area called Burden's Ball (now in Wilton parish).
 The three-storey building in red brick accommodated 280, in a cruciform plan similar to workhouses designed by Sampson Kempthorne.